-Augusta Medical Center Staunton City Schools Augusta County Schools
+Augusta Health Staunton City Schools Augusta County Schools Accreditations/certifications:

-Accreditations/certifications:

-Teacher Education Accreditation Council (TEAC) Virginia Department of Education Association of University Programs in Health Administration Council on Social Work Education (CSWE) (in candidacy)

-School of Science

-This school maintains the long-term association between disciplines with a common emphasis on quantitative and experimental inquiry, such as biology, chemistry, and physics.
+Teacher Education Accreditation Council (TEAC) Virginia Department of Education Association of University Programs in Health Administration Council on Social Work Education (CSWE) (in candidacy) School of Science This school maintains the long-term association among disciplines with a common emphasis on quantitative and experimental inquiry, such as biology, chemistry, and physics.
 Students are also prepared well for post-graduate study.
 Psychology shares this orientation toward research and preparation for graduate study, and plays a significant role as the college's second largest major.
 Students in the School of Science work on research projects in collaboration with faculty members.
 The Shenandoah Valley and the Blue Ridge Mountains provide the laboratory for environmental science exploration.
 Students produce original research, and present it on campus and at professional conferences.
+Undergraduate majors and minors:

-Applied Mathematics Biology Chemistry Computer Science/Mathematics Environmental Policy Analysis Mathematics Physics Psychology

-Partnerships and affiliations:
+Applied Mathematics Biology Chemistry Environmental Policy Analysis Mathematics Physics Psychology Partnerships and affiliations:

-Washington & Lee University (physics) University of Virginia (engineering and computer science) Vanderbilt University (master's degree - nursing)

-School of Social Sciences, Business, and Global Studies

-This school brings together programs in business, economics, political science, sociology, and international relations to accentuate the college's commitment to educating students for leadership and civic engagement in a global context.
+Washington and Lee University (physics) University of Virginia (engineering) Vanderbilt University (master's degree - nursing) Jefferson College of Health Sciences (accelerated second bachelor's degree - nursing) School of Social Sciences, Business, and Global Studies This school brings together programs in business, economics, political science, sociology, and international relations to accentuate the college's commitment to educating students for leadership and civic engagement in a global context.
 Students in the School of Social Sciences, Business, and Global Studies have the opportunity to consider human societies from multiple perspectives; participate in an exchange program in Japan, Korea, or India; examine the distribution of resources, diversity of cultures, and stewardship of the environment; learn how to manage conflict and promote peace; and prepare to be leaders in the complex 21st-century world.
+Undergraduate majors and minors:

-Anthropology Asian Studies Business for a Sustainable Future Communication Criminal Justice Economics Global Poverty and Development Human Resource Management International Economics and Business International Relations Latin American Studies Leadership Studies Management Marketing Marketing Communication Peacemaking and Conflict Resolution Political Science Sexuality and Gender Studies Sociology U.S. Poverty Analysis

-Non-degree certificate offerings:
+Anthropology Asian Studies Business for a Sustainable Future Communication Criminal Justice Economics Global Poverty and Development Human Resource Management International Economics and Business International Relations Latin American Studies Leadership Studies Management Marketing Marketing Communication Peacemaking and Conflict Resolution Political Science Sexuality and Gender Studies Sociology U.S. Poverty Analysis Non-degree certificate offerings:

-Sustainable Business Management Entrepreneurship Human Resource Management Leadership Studies Marketing Communication

-Partnerships and affiliations:
+Sustainable Business Management Entrepreneurship Human Resource Management Leadership Studies Marketing Communication Partnerships and affiliations: